 - Follow-up with the student within 48 hours after crisis intervention.

 Obviously, the above steps are simplified and require a lot more details on how to handle each type of crisis differently.
-For that reason, I’ve included detailed crisis intervention steps and resources at this link to my Bilingual Learner homepage in case you don’t have a process for students who make serious outcries.
+For that reason, I’ve included detailed crisis intervention steps and resources on my blog resource page in case you don’t have a process for students who make serious outcries.
 You will find my emergency parent notification form and my student safety plan on my homepage.

 Suicide Prevention Resources